kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

     }
     ```

+For Kotlin with `Mockito Kotlin`, the same mechanism applies because verification is performed by `Mockito`.
+`@MockitoStrictness` does not apply to `MockK` mocks.

 ### Test graph { #test-graph }

 Sometimes you may need to use an extended dependency container as part of your tests.
-For example, a test container is an application that extends the main application and adds
-some components from common modules that are not used in this application.
+For example, a test application can extend the main application and add components that are only needed in tests.

-For example, when you have different Read API and Write API applications with common components,
+This approach is useful when you have different Read API and Write API applications with common components,
 which may be required as part of testing one and the other.
 Or, you may need some save/delete/update functions just for testing as a quick test utility.